Sailing around Mallorca, one of the most fascinating places in the Mediterranean

 This area is surrounded by forests and a natural environment, where you can truly relax and enjoy the Spanish culture and traditions.

-Maritime-terrestrial national park which lies 10km off the south east coast of Mallorca.
+The maritime-terrestrial national park which lies 10km off the southeast coast of Mallorca.

 This was a military area until 1968 and therefore is basically uninhabited.